Alfresco/docs-alfresco/process-automation/latest/model/connectors/index.md

 ## Connector modeling

-Eery connector instance created in a process definition will be created in the **Connectors** section of a project using the `name` assigned to the instance.
+Every connector instance created in a process definition will be created in the **Connectors** section of a project using the `name` assigned to the instance.

 > **Note**: Creating multiple instances of the same connector within a project is only required if different [configuration parameters](#configuration-parameters) are going to be set.